Google Translate Disclaimer

 Any person or entities that rely on information obtained from the system does so at his or her own risk.
 Government of Saskatchewan is not responsible for any damage or issues that may possibly result from using translated website content.
 If you have any questions about Google™ Translate, please visit: Google™ Translate FAQs.

-If you have been accepted into post-secondary studies, you can apply for money to help with the costs.
+If you have been accepted into post-secondary studies, you can apply for funding to help with the costs.
 When you apply, the government will assess your financial situation and offer you grants and loans based on your need.

 Part-time Canada Student Loans and Grants and Saskatchewan part-time grant is assessed based on student income and family size.
 The amount of funding awarded is calculated based on education costs, including tuition, learning supplies (i.e., textbooks and equipment costs), local transportation, and daycare.

-If you are a student with dependants who is eligible for part-time student loans and whose income is below the low-income threshold, you may be eligible to receive the grant up to $120 per week up to a maximum of $3,840.
+If you are a student with dependents who is eligible for part-time student loans and whose income is below the low-income threshold, you may be eligible to receive the grant up to $120 per week up to a maximum of $3,840.

-Part-time students with permanent disabilities may be eligible to receive up to $22,000 to help offset exceptional, education-related costs.
+Part-time students with disabilities may be eligible to receive up to $22,000 to help offset exceptional, education-related costs.